Mcamacho457/password-manager/README.md

 Author: [Michael Camacho](https://github.com/Mcamacho457)

 ## Project Description
-The Python Password Manager is a graphical user interface that allows the user to save important usernames and their respective passwords for various websites.
+The Python Password Manager is a windows program that uses a graphical user interface to save important usernames and their respective passwords for various websites.
 Log-in credentials can be saved for applications such as Instagram, Snapchat, Twitter, Google gmail, and more.
 The interface uses tkinter and custom tkinter to interact with input from the user and uses a text file (.txt) to store various usernames and their password.

+*Disclamer:* In order to run this program the latest version of python must be installed on your local system.
+Visual Studio Code can also be used to run the program.

 ## Installation/Usage
 Below are step-by-step instructions to download and run the program successfully.